paulalexrees/CV/README.md

 ## Paul Rees

-I am a Junior Web Developer, recently graduated from Makers Academy.
-The past 3 months have fuelled my enthusiasm for code creation and design.
-Looking for somewhere I can test this knowledge and learn a whole lot more in a fun and inspiring environment.

-*Better version:*

-An
+A live events technician turned junior developer via Makers Academy, I've gone from an attempt to teach myself Objective-C at home to pushing myself out into the real world to learn from and work with great people.

+I like to know how everything works, and use that knowledge to formulate ideas for improvement.
+Despite often resulting in getting myself in too deep, it always allows room for learning something new or finding a different perspective.

 ## Skills

 #### Full Stack Development

 - Keen for clean, readable code
-- Making life easier with Test-Driven Development
+- Reliable code using Test-Driven Development
 - Building expandable software with Object-oriented programming
-- Quick learner of other OO languages thanks to the practices taught at Makers Academy
-- A frank but fun pair partner
+- Communicative pair partner
 - Deconstructing problems to get to the root of them
 - Finding challenging new ideas to implement into whatever I'm doing to always keep me thinking

-#### Learning?
+#### Learning

-*Add learning stuff here?*
+- Quick learner of other OO languages thanks to the practices taught at Makers Academy
+- For a challenge, as a project team we taught ourselves Node.js for our back end in just a few days, and with only 2 weeks of learning Javascript

 #### Dealing with things

 - I hate panicking, so I try very hard not to.
-My career in live events gave me an unfazeability
+My career in live events gave me a degree of unflappability that allows me to remain calm in a problematic situation - giving up is never an option.

-#### Another Skill - Do I need more stuff here?

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Code Examples